 Alternatively, winter walking shoes are built to be waterproof, slip-resistant, and prevent snow from getting inside your boots.
 This footwear style is a good option when the snow isn't as deep when you’re staying on shoveled paths or for mild winter weather.

 You, your four-legged friend, and your physician have come to a rock-solid agreement: no more spontaneous spending sprees, no more rawhides under the covers, and absolutely no more skipping your daily walk.
 The three of you shook on it and everything.
 So, it’s official.
 The only thing left to do is lace up your tennis shoes.
 Not so fast…unfortunately, your walking shoes won’t even do for 20-minute sidewalk excursions during the winter.
 So, once again, you’ll want to wear slip-resistant snow boots instead.
 They’ll give you the traction you’ll need while walk through all of the snow, ice, and salt that make slushy winter sidewalks more hazardous than you may have expected.

-At this point you may need to just consider those tennis shoes of yours to be on a bit of a winter vacation because they’ll be of no use to you until after the spring thaw.
-By then you and your fur baby will be splashing through sloppy mud puddles and dodging raindrops during your walks...Tennis shoes aren’t exactly reliable spring dog walking footwear either, now are they?
+At this point, you may need to just consider those tennis shoes of yours to be on a bit of a winter vacation because they’ll be of no use to you until after the spring thaw.
+By then, you and your fur baby will be splashing through sloppy mud puddles and dodging raindrops during your walks.
+Tennis shoes aren’t exactly reliable spring dog-walking footwear either, now are they?
+You need cold weather walking shoes that keep moisture away from your feet.
 Cue the rain boots, dog lovers.
-While watching your pooch play in the rain puddles as the weather starts to get warm may be your favorite sight, walking through the front door drenched head to toe is not the greatest feeling.
-A warm, waterproof pair of rain boots and an adorable rain jacket are springtime musts!
+While watching your pooch play in the rain puddles as the weather starts to get warm might be your favorite sight, walking through the front door drenched head to toe is not the greatest feeling.
+A warm, waterproof pair of insulated or non-insulated duck boots and an adorable rain jacket are springtime musts!